 - Providing a sense of manaakitanga,

-- provide a space for people to linger, sit in the sun, eat, picnic and play
+- Providing a space for people to linger, sit in the sun, eat, picnic and play

 - Create a place for people to start their journey into the forest through a multitude of ways.

 The forests and the lakes of Rotorua are core-free visitor experiences which can be enjoyed by locals and visitors alike.
-These natural assets also provide an opportunity for the creation of two new great rides.
-These new great rides will become a part of the New Zealand Cycle Trail’s Great Rides and the current Te Ara Ahi cycleway will be reclassified as a heartland ride.
-The first ride is a CBD loop which will link the Rotorua lakefront and Whakarewarewa and Tokorangi Forests (The Redwoods).
-The second ride will connect the Waipa Valley Bike Hub and the Tarawera Road Forest Hub to Lake Tikitapu.
+These natural assets also provide an opportunity for the creation of two new cycle trails.
+The first trail to be built connects the Waipa Valley Bike Hub and the Tarawera Road Forest Hub to Lake Tikitapu.
+This trail is to become a part of the New Zealand Cycle Trail’s Great Rides.
+A CBD loop to link the Rotorua lakefront and Whakarewarewa and Tokorangi Forests (The Redwoods) is also being constructed.

 Tarawera Road Forest Hub

-The establishment of a new Forest Hub entrance on Tarawera Road will help to provide additional access to the forest.
+The establishment of a new Forest Hub entrance on Tarawera Road has helped to provide additional access to the forest.
 In future it is envisioned that this hub could be developed further to include a greater range of services to enhance the experience of visitors to the forest.
 As per the masterplan it is envisioned that this will become another popular entry point for mountain bikers.
-The hub will include:
+The hub includes:

-- Development of an entrance to the forest that will be similar to the Waipa Bike Hub.
+- A new entrance to the forest, similar to the Waipa Bike Hub.

 - A new sealed carpark for 100 vehicles plus gravel and grass parks for a further 300 vehicles.

-- 3 new trails and upgrades to existing trails in the area.
+- New trails and upgrades to existing trails in the area.